Induja-Sadasivam/weekly-income-protection/README.md

 (w4 × Historical Behavior Risk)

 If the fraud score exceeds a predefined threshold, the payout may be flagged for verification or temporarily blocked.
+## Business Viability of Weekly Insurance Model

+The weekly parametric insurance model is designed to match the income cycle of gig workers such as food delivery riders.

+Since delivery workers earn income daily and plan expenses weekly, a small weekly premium makes insurance affordable and accessible.

+The system maintains sustainability through:

+• Affordable weekly premiums
+• Controlled maximum payout limits
+• Automated parametric triggers based on environmental data

+This model ensures that gig workers receive fast income protection during disruption events while maintaining financial stability for the platform.